BlancGit/s3rotateKeyScript/README.md

 ```

 **3. Create the Scheduled Task automatically:**
 This command creates a daily task to run the script at 2:00 AM as a standard user.
+If you don't to run at 2 AM daily, you can change it to the time needed.
 ```powershell
 $ScriptFolder = "$env:USERPROFILE\Documents\S3KEYROTATE"
 $ScriptPath = "$ScriptFolder\s3rotate_final.py"